wndouglas/ninety-one-code-challenge/README.md

 * Users only wish their output to be displayed in UK English (although the groundwork for internationalisation is there)
 * Users only wish to extract one number per line (in the current implementation, subsequent numbers are ignored).

+### Accepted input/output formats
+#### Inputs
+Inputs are expected to be given in a simple txt file.
+Each sentence within the file should be separated with a new line.

+#### Outputs
+Outputs can either be written straight into a txt file by specifying a file path, or will be printed to the console if no file path is given.

 ---
 ## Getting Started
 Getting started is easy.
 The top-level functionality is provided in the `runner.py` script.
 In the top-level directory